Berlin-Dahlem Botanical Garden and Museum

 out of 5 Stunning plants and flowers over an extremely large park.
 Everywhere I looked there was something beautiful.
 The grounds are well kept, and there were tons of pollinators among the outside blooms.
 The greenhouses were immaculate, and the range of plant species is ginormous.
 A lovely place to spend some quality time with nature.

-Heather Steinmiller - 3 weeks ago
+Heather Steinmiller - a month ago

 This place is a must if you're in town.
 It made our top three during our week in Berlin.
 The greenhouses are stunning, both inside and outside.
 The large gardens are also very enjoyable, though it was too hot outside for us to walk through all of it.
 Entrance tickets for students is £3 and it is so worth it.
 You can be a student at any university, even international, to get the reduced price.
 Would 100% come back, even for full price tickets!

-Maja Loberg - a month ago
+Maja Loberg - 2 months ago

 We loved this place!
 Especially the greenhouses.